-The state leave sharing program enables state employees to come to the aid of another state employee who meet the criteria to be eligible to request shared leave donations (WAC 357-31-405 or WFSE CBA Article 14).
+The state leave sharing program enables state employees to come to the aid of another state employee who meets the criteria to be eligible to request shared leave donations.

-Employees may donate accrued leave (WAC 357-31-425 or WFSE CBA Article 14) to a fellow state employee who is suffering from or has a relative or household member suffering from an extraordinary or severe illness or impairment, which may cause the employee to take leave without pay or terminate employment.
-The employee who is eligible for shared leave must use their own leave in accordance with WAC 357-31-435 or WFSE CBA Article 14, before using shared leave.
+Employees may donate accrued leave to a fellow state employee who is suffering from or has a relative or household member suffering from an extraordinary or severe illness or impairment which may cause the employee to take leave without pay or terminate employment.
+Employees who are eligible for shared leave must use their own leave in accordance with WAC 357-31-435 or WFSE CBA Article 14 before using shared leave.

 - Please refer to WAC 357-31-435 or WFSE CBA Article 14 for Shared Leave eligibility requirements.

 - Complete and sign the Shared Leave Request Form and return it to the DES Leave Administrator.
 (If applicable, you may need to complete the shared leave medical certification form)